 Final Fantasy Crystal Chronicles Remastered Edition (henceforth abbreviated to FFCC Remaster because my typing skills don't need that much work) will be headed to the PlayStation 4, Nintendo Switch, Android, and iOS platforms sometime later this year.
-The game will still support four player co-op, but this time you'll have choice (on the consoles, at least).
-You can play with friends locally on the couch, or you can play online.
+The game will still support four player online co-op.

 The title was originally revealed during last year's TGS for the PS4 and Switch, but it wasn't known when it would be coming out.
 At the Square-Enix E3 press conference on Monday, they revealed the tentative release date (Winter 2020) and two new platforms: Android and iOS.
 If you didn't play the original, it was a pretty fun action-RPG where you set out from a central town to gather a valuable resource (myrrh) from various dungeons.